BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/help/contact.md

 toc: true
 ---

+> 🆘 Do you need help with the package?
+[Please see here](/docs/help/support/)

-👋🏻 For feature requests, contributions to the project, or anything else, please contact us here:
+For anything besides support, like Pull Requests, collaborations, or special feature requests, please contact us here:

 📧 [Send a mail to the author (Christopher Remde):](mailto:hey@chrisrem.de) hey [at] chrisrem.de